Kristis/iot-relay42/README.md

 ```

-As you can see it's possible to add as many sentinels as we want, also, dataloaders could be added any time we want.
+As you can see it is possible to add as many sentinels as we want.
+Also, dataloaders could be added anytime we want.
 ## STACK YOU NEED
  - InfluxDb
  - Kafka